 Biggest challenge: “Overcoming feelings of ineptitude and negativity because of career setbacks.”

-What people often mean when they say “I want to feel passionate about my work” is this: They want to feel alive, not exhausted, beleaguered and demoralized.
-They want to feel that there’s a reason they’re on this planet, a reason for the talents and abilities they were given at birth and have cultivated.
-They want to believe that they’re here for a purpose and finding that purpose will give their lives the meaning and passion they’re missing.
+What people often mean when they say, “I want to feel passionate about my work,” is this: They want to feel alive, not exhausted, beleaguered, and demoralized.
+They want to feel that there’s a reason they’re on this planet, a reason for the talents and abilities they’ve been given and have worked hard to develop.
+They want to believe they’re here for a purpose, and that their work can contribute to something meaningful.

 * * * * * * * * *

-What is the one thing YOU want more of in life and work?
-And what can you do this month and year to finally create it?
+What is the one thing you want more of in your life and work now?
+And what is one brave, concrete step you can take this month to move closer to it?